 If you're acne-prone, mineral filters are also best, because they're less comedogenic (pore-clogging) than chemical ingredients.
 Zinc oxide and titanium dioxide can even be slightly drying on the skin, making them ideal for normal to oily types—or anyone who wants to avoid a greasy feel.
 (Note: You'll of course want to check the other ingredients in any mineral formula for comedogenicity.)

-Remember how I said that mineral sunscreen sits on top of your skin, whereas chemical sunscreen must be absorbed?
+Remember how I said that physical sunscreen sits on top of your skin, whereas chemical sunscreen must be absorbed?
 Well, that means the minerals will start protecting you from the sun immediately, as soon as you apply them.
 With chemical SPF, you need to wait about 20 minutes before you're considered protected.

 Many chemical sunscreens are also unstable, so they don't work for very long.
 They start to break down quickly in the sun, losing their effectiveness—which is why dermatologists are so adamant that we re-apply them often.
 Even though there are options that won't mess up your makeup, let's face it: re-application is kind of a pain!

-Natural Sunscreen Recommendations
+Physical Sunscreen Recommendations

-- Badger All Season Face Stick SPF 35: You have to rub this in to get rid of the white layer (and it's probably not great for darker skin tones), but I love the VERY short organic ingredients list, and high (22.5 percent) zinc oxide content.
+- Badger All Season Face Stick SPF 35: You have to rub this in to get rid of the white layer (and it's probably not great for darker skin tones), but I love the short organic ingredients list, and high (22.5 percent) zinc oxide content.

 - Juice Beauty SPF 30 Oil-Free Moisturizer: Based on the oil-free natural ingredients list and 20 percent zinc oxide content, this is a winner.

-Do you use natural sunscreen?
+Do you use physical or chemical sunscreen?